Skip to main content

 Create a Setup Script

-Create a reusable setup script via the API.
+Write the script to a local file, then create it with the CLI.
 Once created, you can attach it to any number of workspaces.

 See the Setup Scripts API reference for the full request and response schema.